SEFL: A Framework for Generating Synthetic Educational Assignment Feedback with LLM Agents: Ethical Statement

-The use of synthetic data provides an opportunity to train automated feedback systems without the constraints of privacy and consent that come from repurposing actual student assignments as training data.
+The use of synthetic data provides an opportunity to train automated feedback systems without the constraints of privacy and consent that come from repurposing actual student assignments and teacher feedback as training data.
 However, it also raises questions about transparency and potential misuse~\cite{lindsay2024responsibledevelopmentautomatedstudent}.
 For instance, malicious actors could manipulate synthetic data to disseminate misleading or biased feedback, undermining trust in educational tools.
 Users may also mistake synthetic feedback for real, expert guidance.
-Moreover, automated feedback systems risk reinforcing biases if the underlying models carry skewed training data.
-We believe educators and institutions should remain aware of these risks and incorporate human oversight to ensure that such systems \textit{complement}, rather than replace, genuine pedagogical engagement.
+Moreover, automated feedback systems risk reinforcing biases if the underlying models are trained on skewed data.
+We believe educators and institutions should remain aware of these risks and incorporate human oversight to ensure that such systems \textit{complement}, rather than replace, genuine pedagogical engagement with real teachers.